 SCREEN: To be provided by authors: Plot of optical density as a function of wavelength generated using the Plot function.

-Identify and mark the initial peak wavelengths λ1 (lambda-one), λ2 (lambda-two), and λ3 (lambda-three), by selecting their approximate positions in the plotted data [1].
-Fit the data using the RUN function [2].
+Identify and mark the initial peak wavelengths λ1 (lambda-one) and λ2 (lambda-two) by selecting their approximate positions in the plotted data [1].
+Fit the data using the Peak Fit function of Origin program[2].

-SCREEN: To be provided by authors: Data plot with the initial peaks λ1, λ2, and λ3 marked.
+SCREEN: To be provided by authors: Data plot with the initial peaks λ1 and λ2 λ3 marked.